 “And what is it you think is wrong with me, Edmund the hunter?”

-Edmund nearly shouted.
-“She must love you still!
+An incredulous pair of eyes turned back to him.
+“She must love you still.
 A woman does not return to a home unless she is drawn there.
-She can’t help but linger where the memories are the most profound and valuable to her.”
-He rocked back and forth on his heels.
-The youth was impatient with him, so frustrated by his host’s blindness.
-“But how would a woman who has left on bad terms behave in such a situation?
+She can’t help but linger where the memories are the most profound and valuable to her.
+But how would a woman who has left on bad terms behave in such a situation?
 She pauses, she waits, she thinks through things.
 She hides while she watches and tries to decide.
 For she knows you, she knew it was possible that you would respond so harshly.
 And you have!”

-“Then will you be satisfied if I return to her and tell her you tossed her present to the ground?
+Edmund shook his head.
+“Even so, then are you satisfied if I return to her and tell her you tossed her present to the ground?
 That you truly don’t care to know what happened to her?
-To see her before her life moves forward without you? “ The young man looked as if he wanted to shake the Count or knock him to the floor. “ And yet look at Hastings!
-Your servant is sad.
+To see her before her life moves forward without you?
+And yet look at Hastings!”
+The young man looked as if he wanted to shake him, to knock him to the floor.
+“He grieves.
 He does not believe this is right.
 For he must feel that you loved her once.
 That you owe her more!”